Creamy Pasta with Braised Pork, Shishito Peppers, and Basil

 1/4 tsp kosher salt

-1. Preheat the oven to 325°F. Season pork with salt and pepper.
-Heat oil in a large ovenproof pot over medium-high heat.
+Preheat the oven to 325°F. Season the pork with salt and pepper.
+Heat the olive oil in a large ovenproof pot over medium-high heat.
 Add the pork and cook, turning occasionally, until browned on all sides, about 6 minutes.
 Transfer to a clean plate.

-2. Reduce heat to medium-low, and add onion, carrot, and celery to the pot; cook, stirring occasionally until soft but not browned, about 5 minutes.
-Add garlic, thyme, and bay leaf; cook, stirring, for 1 min.
-Add tomato paste, and cook, stirring for 30 seconds.
+Reduce heat to medium-low and add the onion, carrot, and celery to the pot.
+Cook, stirring occasionally, until soft but not browned, about 5 minutes.
+Add the garlic, thyme, and bay leaf and cook, stirring, for 1 minute.
+Add the tomato paste and cook, stirring, for 30 seconds.

-3. Increase the heat to medium, and add wine.
-Cook, scraping up any browned bits, until the wine is reduced by half, about 2 minutes.
-Stir in the broth and water.
+Increase the heat to medium.
+Add the wine and scrape up any browned bits from the bottom of the pot.
+Simmer until reduced by half, about 2 minutes.
+Stir in the stock and water.
 Return the pork and any accumulated juices to the pot, nestling it into the liquid.

-4. Cover the pot and transfer to the oven.
-Bake until the meat is very tender, 2 to 3 hours.
-Using 2 forks, shred the pork and reserve for pasta.
+Cover the pot and transfer to the oven.
+Bake until the meat is very tender, 2–3 hours.
+Using two forks, shred the pork and reserve for the pasta.

-6. Heat a large skillet over medium heat.
-Add tomatoes, garlic, confit garlic, and shishito peppers.
-Cook, stirring until tender, about 2 minutes.
-Stir in pasta, pork, and 1/2 cup cooking water.
-Cook, stirring gently for about 2 minutes, adding more cooking water as needed.
+Heat the olive oil in a large skillet over medium heat.
+Add the tomatoes, sliced garlic, confit garlic, and shishito peppers.
+Cook, stirring, until tender, about 2 minutes.
+Stir in the pasta, pork, and 1/2 cup of the reserved cooking water.
+Cook, stirring gently, for about 2 minutes, adding more cooking water as needed.

-7. Remove from the heat and stir in the basil, mayonnaise, vinegar, and salt.
-Toss to evenly coat.
+Remove from heat and stir in the basil, mayonnaise, vinegar, and salt.
+Toss to coat evenly.

 Comments